 We have featured over 40 authors so far.
 New authors, established authors, Best Sellers and authors just getting started.

 What would your perfect writing / reading room look like?

-That sounds great!
-Speaking of critiques, what do you hate most about writing advice?
+What do you hate most about writing advice?
 What do you love?

 In your own words, what is humility?

 Humility is accepting that you’re flawed.
 You can still be proud of your abilities, but you have to recognize that others can and will be better.
 I think it’s also realizing that your ways and opinions aren’t law.